Course Registration Information

 MSW Year 1 of the Two-Year Program

 All MSW Year 1 courses are compulsory.
-Students add courses in mid-June through ROSI/ACORN.
-ACORN will replace ROSI as the student information service at UofT in Spring 2016.
+Students add courses in mid-July through ACORN.

 Year 1 Practicum Interviews